fiskWasTaken/watchcat-dev/README.md

-# piczelbot
+# watchcat

-This is the source code for my Piczel.tv integration for Discord.
-I keep it running on my own personal server, so you can use it right now..!
+Piczel.tv integration for Discord.
+I keep the latest version running, so you can use it right now..!

 [Click here to invite this bot to your server!!](https://discordapp.com/api/oauth2/authorize?client_id=692685101901021234&permissions=2048&scope=bot)